chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 - Is this the shop of Bread Barber?
 * * *
 - No way!
 It's him!
 Master Bread.
 It's Butter the one and only!
-- Oh wow.
-Is it really you sir?
+- Oh, wow.
+Is it really you, sir?
 You're even handsomer in real life.
 - That sugary sweet gays.
 Perfectly sculpted nose.
 Million watt smile.
 It's just not fair that some people are born this way.
 - But why did you even come here?
 You can't possibly be improved.
 - Ah you're too kind.
 It's nothing like that at all.